"Hedge Fund" is a generic term for a pooled investment vehicle

 or suspect something amiss with an existing hedge fund investment, please

-contact Pearson, Simon & Warshaw, LLP's senior securities litigation
+contact Pearson, Simon & Warshaw, LLP's by e-mail at

 Link for Additional Information About Hedge Funds: